npragin/ai-club-project-management/README.md

    - Install Python, pip, and create virtual environments

 2. **Work Through the Tutorials**
+   - Start with NumPy
-   - Start with NumPy, then move to Pandas and Matplotlib <!-- Add scikit-learn and PyTorch when they are ready -->
+   - Move to Pandas and (optionally) Matplotlib
+   - Finish with scikit-learn!
    - Complete the exercises in each tutorial to reinforce your learning
    <!-- - Go through the PyTorch tutorial if you're ready to build your own neural network -->